A Complete Guide to WPForms in WordPress

 Choose Blank Form, Generate with AI or Use Form Template

-Step 2.
-Add and Arrange Form Fields
+Step 2: Add and Arrange Form Fields

 WPForms uses a drag-and-drop builder.
-You can drag fields into your form and move them around as needed.
+Drag fields into your form and move them around as needed.
+For a basic contact form, you will typically want Name, Email, and Message fields.
+Depending on your use case, add other fields as required.

 Add Fields to Form

-Step 3: Customize Field Labels and Settings
+Step 3: Customise Field Labels and Settings

 Click any field in the builder to edit it.
-You can change the label, placeholder text, description, and other field options.
+You can change the label, placeholder text, description, required toggle, and other field options.
+This is where you make the form clear and easy for visitors to fill out.

 Customize Fields Settings

-Step 4: Save the form
+Step 4: Save the Form

-This is an important step.
-Save your changes before leaving the builder or moving on to publishing.
+Once your form looks correct, click Save.
+This is an essential step, save your changes before leaving the builder or moving on to publishing.

-Step 5: Viewing Form Entries in WPForms
+Step 5: View Form Entries in WPForms

 View WPForms Submissions Entries